jiyapalod/Overloading/README.md

 ### Function overloading:-

-1)Start
+1) Start

-2)Initialize the Program
+2) Initialize the Program

 Begin the program by including necessary libraries (e.g., #include <iostream> in C++).

-3)Define Functions
+3) Define Functions

 Function 1: Define a function add(int a, int b) that returns the sum of two integers.